20 Probable Reasons of Reduced Ship Auxiliary Engine Power

 Dirty Intercooler

 A dirty intercooler is a severe problem that can negatively impact an engine’s performance.
 When seawater is used to cool the air, it needs to pass through an intercooler that should be kept clean and free of contaminants.
-If the intercooler is contaminated or dirty, then it will not be able to allow enough seawater to properly cool the air before it enters the engine, leading to an increase in exhaust temperatures and reduced fuel efficiency.
+If the intercooler is contaminated or dirty, it will not be able to allow enough seawater to properly cool the air before it enters the engine, leading to an increase in exhaust temperatures and reduced fuel efficiency.

 Supply of intercoolers with high seawater temperature